-How one music festival in Zurich is a spark for inclusion
+How a Zurich music festival lit a spark for inclusion

 This is one of the basic expectations of the United Nations Convention on the Rights of Persons with Disabilitiesexternal link, which Switzerland ratified in 2014.

 But the “Soundsyndrom!external link” festival, taking place in Zurich for the second time, is still an exception.
-Switzerland is lagging behind when it comes to inclusion.
+Switzerland is lagging behind when it comes to inclusion, says Andrea Brill of Tobias Hausexternal link, a residential home for people with mental disabilities, which organised the event earlier this month.

-“Switzerland is not living up to the commitments in the convention,” says Andrea Brill of Tobias Hausexternal link, an anthroposophical residential home for people with mental disabilities, which organised the event on October 6.
+“Switzerland is not living up to the commitments in the convention,” she says.

 Room for improvement